dummyForSubmission/supportedMaterials/README.md

 Android dynamic permission only provides the reading alert, no tracking ability on the data usage.
 Dynamic permission has no traceability on the usage of the permission.

+UCer can provide function-level invocation control, which is more fine-grained than current Android dynamic permission.

 UCer can provide more contexts to users, e.g., the permission that needs to invoke the function and the permission associated in its context.

 <img src="https://github.com/dummyForSubmission/supportedMaterials/blob/master/Case-others/contextSen.png" alt="UCer layout"  height="500" width="300">  <img src="https://github.com/dummyForSubmission/supportedMaterials/blob/master/Case-others/dynamic.png" alt="Dynamic layout"  height="500" width="300">